alethic/Cogito.AspNetCore.ServiceModel/README.md

 Also, I'm using completely custom bindings. `BasicHttpBinding` is not used, of course. `AspNetCoreBasicBinding` is instead doing the same setup.
 I want a `AspnetCoreWSBinding`!

 MTOM encoding needs to be fixed.
-It looks like `MtomEncoder` from WCF is pretty much completely internaly.
+It looks like `MtomEncoder` from WCF is pretty much completely internal.
 No good way to grab the boundary stuff.